Towards A First Step to Understand Flash Loan and Its Applications in DeFi Ecosystem: Background

 \section{Background}

-The introduction of the blockchain technique~\cite{nakamoto2008bitcoin} has changed the financial ecology in the world.
-Especially with the invention of Ethereum~\cite{wood2014ethereum}, there has been a wave of developing the decentralized application (DApp).
-Smart contracts, as the basis of DApps, enable a transparent environment and become an essential component for the development of DeFi.
+The introduction of the blockchain technique~\cite{nakamoto2008bitcoin} has changed the financial ecosystem in the world.
+Especially with the invention of Ethereum~\cite{wood2014ethereum}, there has been a wave of developing the decentralized applications (DApps).
+Smart contracts, as the basis of DApps, enable a transparent environment and become essential components for the development of {\defi}.